Termites: Profile and Information

 Termite colonies vary in size, with some having a few hundred individuals and others having larger societies with several million individuals.

-Termite queens are live the longest of all insects currently existing in the world, with some queens living up to three to five decades.
+Termite queens live the longest of all insects in the world, with some queens living up to three to five decades.

-Unlike ants, that are known to undergo a complete metamorphosis, each termite doesn’t go through a complete transformation.
+Unlike ants, which are known to undergo a complete metamorphosis, each termite doesn’t go through a complete transformation.

-Their cycle proceeds through egg, nymph, and finally adult stages.
-Termite colonies are considered to be superorganisms because the residents form only a part of a mechanical entity: which is the colony itself.
+Their cycle proceeds through egg, nymph, and finally, adult stages.
+Termite colonies are considered superorganisms because the residents form only a part of a mechanical entity: the colony itself.

 Significance